gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 - `kms:DescribeKey`

 `ServerSideEncryption` of type `SSE-C` is not supported.
-`SSE-C` requires that the headers, which contain the user-supplied key, are provided for the download request, in addition to the presigned URL.
+`SSE-C` requires that the headers, which contain the user-supplied key, are provided for the download request, in addition to the pre-signed URL.
 This would mean passing the key material to the job, where the key can't be kept safe.
 This does have the potential to leak the decryption key.
 A discussion about this issue is in [this merge request](https://gitlab.com/gitlab-org/gitlab-runner/-/merge_requests/3295).